-The photometer is suitable for use in both the plant room or for portable use at the waterside.
+The photometer is suitable for use at the waterside.
 It is sturdy and robust but should always be regarded as a scientific instrument.
 Treat it in the same way that you would a watch or a camera.
 It is waterproof (IP67 rated) but careless use will almost certainly result in damage or reduce the life of the instrument.